guettli/programming-guidelines/README.md

 your backup is easier and cleaning temporary files is easier and looking at the directory makes more joy since it is clean.

+And overall, storing data in directories and files is outdated.
+If you start from scratch, then put structured data in a database and binary data in a S3 compatible server.

 ### Avoid logging to files

 I still do this, but I want to reduce it.
 Logs are endless streams.